ufcpp/UnityTools/CopyDllsAfterBuildLocalTool/README.md

 ## Installation

-3 step to use it on your project.
+Steps to use in your project.

 * Step1.
 Install as .NET Local Tool.